 Tailored • £16–24k per cohort

 The pilots proved the models work.
-The cohort builds the organisational muscle — verification, workflow joins, accountability — that gets AI into production and keeps it there.
+The cohort builds the organisational muscle — verification, workflow joins, accountability — that turns faster tasks into a faster organisation.
+This is the hinge from Level 1 to Level 2.

 Training that ends when the trainer leaves is theatre.
 Cohorts run on your real work, so what remains is capability in your people, not a slide pack in a shared drive.